aws/aws-imds-packet-analyzer/README.md

 # Introduction

 The AWS ImdsPacketAnalyzer is a tool that traces TCP interactions with the EC2 Instance Metadata Service (IMDS).
 This can assist in identifying the processes making IMDSv1 calls on a host.
 Traces contain the `pid`, the `argv` used to launch the process, and the parent `pids` up to four levels deep.
-This information allow you to identify a Process making IMDSv1 calls for further investigation.
+This information allows you to identify a Process making IMDSv1 calls for further investigation.

 The ImdsPacketAnalyzer leverages the [BCC (BPF Compiler Collection)](https://github.com/iovisor/bcc/blob/master/INSTALL.md#Amazon-Linux-2---Binary).
 In order to successfully run the analyzer the BCC pre-requisites need to be installed.